 Credit risk arises from the potential that a counterparty to an investment will fail to perform its obligations.
-Concentrations of credit risk exist when a significant proportion of investments are invested in securities with similar characteristics or subject to similar economic, political or other conditions.
+Concentrations of credit risk exists when a significant proportion of investments are invested in securities with similar characteristics or subject to similar economic, political or other conditions.

-17. COMPARATIVE FIGURES
+16. COMPARATIVE FIGURES

-Certain 2008 comparative figures have been reclassified to conform with the financial statement presentation adopted for 2009.
+Certain comparative figures have been reclassified to conform to the current financial statement presentation.